ntop/ntopng/doc/src/advanced_features/dynamic_interfaces_disaggregation.rst

 ntopng can split and visualize the traffic into virtual sub-interfaces based on a specified criterion.
-This comes handy, for example, when a single nProbe instance is capturing flows from multiple NetFlow/sFLow exporters.
-By default, ntopng would aggregate all the exporters traffic together into one `tcp://...` interface, whereas by enabling the disaggregation by "Probe IP" ntopng will also create as many virtual interfaces as the exporters, for example `tcp://...192.168.0.1` and `tcp://...192.168.2.20`.
+This comes handy, for example, when a single nProbe instance is capturing flows from multiple NetFlow/sFLow probes.
+By default, ntopng would aggregate all the probes traffic together into one `tcp://...` interface, whereas by enabling the disaggregation by "Probe IP" ntopng will also create as many virtual interfaces as the probes, for example `tcp://...192.168.0.1` and `tcp://...192.168.2.20`.

 Dynamic Disaggregation